 Choose wrong, and you could throw millions away on a poorly-implemented AI that leads to disaster.
 Never forget: The MD Anderson cancer center spent more than $62 million on IBM’s Watson for Oncology for a product that “didn’t deliver“.

-Based on my observations and Lexalytics’ experiences using AI and machine learning for NLP, I’ve identified 4 key questions to help you choose the right AI vendor:
+Based on my observations and Lexalytics’, an InMoment company, experiences using AI and machine learning for NLP, I’ve identified 4 key questions to help you choose the right AI vendor:

 - What’s the ROI going to be?

 - How much can they tell you about their own systems?

 - What’s the real cost to me?